therealmarv/CastVideos-android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+1.6
+ * Adapting to the CCL v2.0
+ * Fixing some typos and minor issues

 1.5
  * Adapting to the CCL v1.12
  * Fixing some typos